THIS DATE IN HISTORY: Oct. 30

 1943: One of the most famous lines in NHL history makes its debut when the Montreal Canadiens open their season with a 2-2 tie against the Boston Bruins at the Forum.

-The trio helps the Canadiens win the Stanley Cup twice (1944 and 1946).
-Lach sets a single-season record in 1944-45 by finishing with 80 points in a 50-game schedule.
+The trio helps the Canadiens win the Stanley Cup twice (1944 and 1946) before a broken leg forces Blake to retire in 1948.
+Lach sets an NHL single-season record in 1944-45 with 80 points in a 50-game schedule.
 Many of his 54 assists come on goals by Richard, who sets an NHL record with 50 goals in 50 games.

 2008: Tampa Bay Lightning rookie Steven Stamkos scores his first two NHL goals and has an assist in a 5-2 road win against the Buffalo Sabres.
 The goals come in his ninth NHL game.
-Stamkos, the No 1 pick in the 2008 draft, finishes his rookie season with 23 goals.
+Stamkos, the No 1 pick in the 2008 NHL Draft, finishes his rookie season with 23 goals.

 2014: The New Jersey Devils end their NHL-record streak of 18 consecutive shootout losses by winning their game against the Winnipeg Jets.
 After the teams are tied 1-1 through overtime, New Jersey's Jacob Josefson scores the only goal in the shootout for a 2-1 win.

 On the same night, Marian Hossa of the Chicago Blackhawks becomes the 80th player in NHL history to have 1,000 points in his career.
 He reaches the milestone with a goal at 13:50 of the third period during a 5-4 shootout victory against the Ottawa Senators, the team that originally selects him in the first round (No. 12) of the 1997 NHL Draft.
 It comes in his 1,100th NHL game.